Flee-Time/F_Light/README.md

 F_Light stands for Free Light.

-* At its current stage of development, the project focuses primarily on the implementation of the menu system, which provides a user-friendly interface for accessing the device's functionalities.
-The RF section, responsible for the actual radio communication, is yet to be implemented.
+* At its current stage of development, the project has made significant progress on the UI implementation.
+The RF section, responsible for the actual radio communication, is currently in progress and being actively worked on.

-* Parts have arrived, we are back on track.
-I made some progress with the SPI communication with the cc1101 module but its still not reliable.
-Unfortunately next week i have my finals so i wont be developing for about a week.

 ## Key Features